RagnarGrootKoerkamp/BAPCtools/readme.md

 Note that the keys should be written out in full (e.g., `username: jury` rather than `u: jury`) and any hyphens should be replaced with an underscore (e.g., `no_bar: True` rather than `no-bar: True`).

+These personal config files also allow to set the key `local_time_multiplier` to adjust hardcoded time limits intended for different hardware.
+This might be useful for the CI or if your hadware is much faster or slower than the contest hardware.

 ## Contributing / Style guide

 - The python code in the repository is formatted using [Ruff](https://github.com/astral-sh/ruff)